Genesis announce 2020 reunion and first tour in 13 years – how to buy tickets and presale - TheNewsTrace

-Genesis are making a comeback 13 years after their final gig along with the band saying a brand new tour.
+Genesis are making a comeback 13 years after their final gig along with the band asserting a brand new tour.

-Phil Collins, Tony Banks, and Mike Rutherford introduced their reunion on Zoe Ball’s BBC Radio 2 present on Wednesday morning forward of pre-sale tickets going stay later this week.
+Phil Collins, Tony Banks, and Mike Rutherford introduced their reunion on Zoe Ball’s BBC Radio 2 present on Wednesday morning forward of pre-sale tickets going dwell later this week.

-Tickets go on sale 10am Friday with a spread of dates out there throughout the nation, however presale tickets go on sale Thursday at 9am.
+Tickets go on sale 10am Friday with a variety of dates obtainable throughout the nation, however presale tickets go on sale Thursday at 9am.

 Buy tickets to Genesis 2020 tour